GitHub migration guide

 - The

-.
+reposselector is now a list of objects, where each object can specify the repositorynameand an optionalbranch.
 This provides more granular control over which files are fetched. - File attributes are no longer nested under a

-when referencing the repository a file belongs to, for consistency with other data kinds.
+repokey has been renamed torepositorywhen referencing the repository a file belongs to, for consistency with other data kinds.

 Repository relationshipsโ

-selector.
+Fetching related data for a repository, like teams and collaborators, is now managed through a unified include selector.
 This replaces the previous method of using separate boolean flags for each data type, offering a more consistent and streamlined approach.

 Repository and teamsโ